pgsleepy/ultimatexr.io-1/content/api/M_UltimateXR_Core_UxrManager_TeleportLocalAvatarCoroutine.md

 # UxrManager.TeleportLocalAvatarCoroutine Method

 Public teleporting coroutine that can be yielded from an external coroutine.
+Teleports the local <a href="T_UltimateXR_Avatar_UxrAvatar">UxrAvatar</a>.
+The local avatar is the avatar controlled by the user using the headset and input controllers.
+Non-local avatars are other avatars instantiated in the scene but not controlled by the user, either other users through the network or other scenarios such as automated replays.

 **Namespace:**&nbsp;<a href="N_UltimateXR_Core">UltimateXR.Core</a><br />**Assembly:**&nbsp;UltimateXR (in UltimateXR.dll) Version: 0.0.0.0